-The taxis that are also famously known as Hackney carriages have been in use in the city of London for quite some time now.
-Such taxis are black in color and have large interior spaces were in the past drawn by horses and are up-to-date vehicles that are eco-friendly.
+The taxis, also famously known as Hackney carriages have been in use in the city of London for quite some time now.
+Such taxis are black in color and have large interior spaces that were in the past drawn by horses and are up-to-date vehicles that are eco-friendly.

 This article is a historical guide to the evolution of London cabs from hackney coaches in the Tudor dynasty to the early motor taxis of the 20th century.
 It explores the concepts and changes that have defined these famous London black cabs and how they have grown to serve the current needs of the city while still preserving their classic style.